scottyw/tetromino/README.md

 ### Tests

-Tetromino has accurate CPU, timer and MBC1 implementations but there is no sound, no support for other MBCs and sprite support is minimal (no large sprites, palettes or priority).
+Tetromino has accurate CPU, timer and MBC1 implementations but sound support is incomplete.
+There is also no support for other MBCs and sprite support is minimal (no large sprites, palettes or priority).

 | Result             | Blargg test                  | Screenshot                                                 |
 | ------------------ | ---------------------------- | ---------------------------------------------------------- |